 The ExoSAP protocol is the simplest way to clean-up PCR products before sequencing.
-The exonuclease I removes leftover primers, while the Shrimp Alkaline Phosphatase removes the dNTPs.
-This nice thing about this protocol is that you don’t need to pipette your PCR products out of their original tubes thus minimizing the potential for PCR contamination of your lab and equipment.
+The exonuclease I removes leftover primers, while the Shrimp Alkaline Phosphatase removes any remaining dNTPs.
+This nice thing about this protocol is that you don’t need to pipette your PCR products out of their original PCR tubes minimizing the potential for PCR contamination of your lab and equipment.

 A warning for people located in USA, Canada and Japan.
 ExoSAP-IT is covered by patents owned by Affymetrix, including U.S. Patent Nos.
 6,379,940 and 6,387,634 and corresponding patents in Canada and Japan.
 These products or portions thereof are sold under license from GE Healthcare under US Patent Nos.
 5,741,676 and 5,756,285, and corresponding patents issued in other countries.
 This means that if you are in one of these three countries that you should not use the following protocol, but instead purchase ExoSAP from Affymetrix.

 1. Description of ExoSAP Process

 Enzymatic removal of excess nucleotides and primers from PCR reactions.